How AI is Revolutionizing Education and Learning?

 Over the past few years, machine learning applications have managed to enter every aspect of life: speech recognition to social media, coding to customer service, retail to radiology, route optimization to robotics and more.
-One of the major advancements that demands mention is the role of AI in education and learning.
+One of the major advancements that demand mention is the role of AI in education and learning.

 For the last 40 years or so, we told computers what to do.
 However, with the advances in artificial intelligence, machine learning and faster processing chips, we can now feed giant data sets to computers and they are able to draw some inferences (though in narrow slivers) on their own.